Alcohol, Tobacco & Other Drugs

 According to the National Institute on Alcohol Abuse and Alcoholism, about four out of five college students across the United States drink alcohol.
 About half of those students consume alcohol through binge drinking.
 University of San Francisco students are not immune to these facts.

-In April, we plan an annual event to reinforce concepts learned in this online course by promoting responsible drinking behaviors with health education and resources.
+In April, we plan an annual event to promote responsible drinking behaviors with health education and resources.